jonof/jfbuild/README.md

    * Windows 8.1 SDK
 2. Open the command-line build prompt. e.g. _VS2015 x64 Native Tools Command Prompt_
    or _VS2015 x86 Native Tools Command Prompt_.
-3. Change into the JFBuild source code folder, then compile the engine and test game
-   with: `nmake /f Makefile.msvc`
+3. Change into the _kenbuild_ subfolder of this cloned repository and compile the test game with: `nmake /f Makefile.msvc`
-5. Assuming success, run the test game with: `kenbuild-data\game`
+4. Assuming that was successful, run the test game with: `data\game`

 Compilation options
 -------------------